robblovell/.github/README.md

 * A README.md template
 * A CODE_OF_CONDUCT.md template
 * A CONTRIBUTING.md template
-* A set of issue templates in ISSUE_TEMPLATE that can be copied to your .github directory to give you more options to choose from.
+* A set of issue templates in the ISSUE_TEMPLATE directory that can be copied to your .github directory to give you more options to choose from.
-* A standard ISSUE_TEMPLATE.md to copy to the .github directory in your project if you just want a simple default.
+* A standard default ISSUE_TEMPLATE.md to copy to the .github directory in your project if you just want a simple default.
-* A standard PULL_REQUEST.md to copy to the .github directory in your project if you just want a simple default.
+* A standard default PULL_REQUEST.md to copy to the .github directory in your project if you just want a simple default.

 Also included is an MIT "LICENSE" file.